QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 Readers are assumed to have some basic familiarity with Banach spaces.

+## Motivation

+The general theory of continuous semigroups of operators is motivated by the problem of solving linear ODEs in infinite dimensional spaces.

+More specifically, the problem is to solve initial value problems such as

+$$
+    x'_t = A x_t,
+    \quad x_0 \text{ given}
+$$ (abscp)

+where

+* $x_t$ takes value in a Banach space at each time $t$,
+* $A$ is a linear operator and
+* the time derivative $x'_t$ uses a definition appropriate for a Banach space.

+This problem is also called the "abstract Cauchy problem".

+Why do we need solve such problems?

+One example comes from PDEs.

+PDEs tell us how functions change over time, starting from an infinitesimal description.

+When $x_t$ is a point in a function space, this fits into the framework of {eq}`abscp`.[^fnpde]

+[^fnpdf]: For an excellent introduction to operator semigroups, combined with applications to PDEs, see {cite}`applebaum2019semigroups`.

+Another example comes from Markov processes, where, as we have seen, the flow of distributions over time can be represented as a linear ODE in distribution space.

+If the number of state is infinite, then the space of distributions is infinite dimensional.

+This is another version of {eq}`abscp`, and we return to it after a discussion of the general theory.

+To give a high level view of the results below, the solution to the Cauchy problem is represented as a trajectory $t \mapsto U_t x_0$ from the initial value $x_0$ under a semigroup of maps $(U_t)$.

+The operator $A$ in {eq}`abscp` is called the "generator" of $(U_t)$ and is its infinitesimal description.

 ## Preliminaries

 Throughout this lecture, $(\BB, \| \cdot \|)$ is a Banach space.

+### The Space of Linear Operators

 You will recall that a **linear operator** on $\BB$ is a map $A$ from $\BB$ to itself satisfying